top of page

 Polish support to Ukraine has been extraordinary in quantity – more than 250 tanks, at least 42 IFV’s, 92 self-propelled artillery pieces, at least 20 multiple rocket launcher systems.
 All in all, Polish President Andrzej Duda estimated in June 2022 that Poland had provided assistance to Ukraine worth at least $1.7 billion.
 Notably, this number doesn’t account for all supplies post-June 2022, nor does it account for the soon-to-be-delivered (if everything goes according to plan) 29 MiG-29 fighter jets, which could be valued at roughly $580 million collectively, at least.

-Replacing losses
+Replacing Losses

 Such a high loss of military capacity can, however, only be sustained if it can be replaced.
 Something which Warsaw is not just fully aware of, but more than willing enough to do.